johnOdia/eccommerce-microservice/ReadMe.md

 # Project Setup and API Instructions

 ## Prerequisites
 Make sure you have **Docker** installed on your machine.
 You can download it from [Docker's official website](https://www.docker.com/get-started).
+This project runs on docker leveraging docker mongo for all database interactions.

 ## Running the Application
 1. Open a terminal in the project root directory.